Qi-YOU/CEGE0049-GSS-Dassl-CoOp/README.md

 - `CLIP` A vision-language model (VLM) from OpenAI used for aligning images and text in a shared embedding space.
 - `Dassl.pytorch` A domain adaptation and generalization framework built on PyTorch, provides training infrastructure.
 - `CoOp` A method built on top of CLIP for few-shot learning using prompt tuning.
-- `Hugging Face Hub` Used to download datasets directly through its API.
+- `Hugging Face Hub` Used to download datasets directly through its API if required.

 ## Installations